charityyoungblood/iOS_Apps_Notes/UI_Elements.md

 2. On a retina screen, One Point = 4 Pixels - which is a much higher resolution
 3. The point is a length of measure that doesn't change
 4. The app does not support 1X images - these images will look blurry as the image size increases
+5. When creating your own images assets for app icons, be sure to take note of the size that is required (apple documentation) start off with the largest size, then scale down in photo shop